prowler-cloud/prowler/README.md

 ./prowler -h

 USAGE:
-      prowler -p <profile> -r <region> [ -h ]
+      prowler [ -p <profile> -r <region>  -h ]

   Options:
-      -p <profile>        specify your AWS profile to use (i.e.: default) -r <region>         specify an AWS region to direct API requests to (i.e.: us-east-1), all regions are checked anyway -c <check_id>       specify a check number or group from the AWS CIS benchmark (i.e.: "check11" for check 1.1, "check3" for entire section 3, "level1" for CIS Level 1 Profile Definitions or "forensics-ready")
+      -p <profile>        specify your AWS profile to use (i.e.: default) -r <region>         specify an AWS region to direct API requests to (i.e.: us-east-1), all regions are checked anyway if the check requires it -c <check_id>       specify a check id, to see all available checks use -l option (i.e.: check11 for check 1.1 or extra71 for extra check 71) -g <group_id>       specify a group of checks by id, to see all available group of checks use -l (i.e.: check3 for entire section 3, level1 for CIS Level 1 Profile Definitions or forensics-ready)
       -f <filterregion>   specify an AWS region to run checks against (i.e.: us-west-1)
-      -m <maxitems>       specify the maximum number of items to return for long-running requests (default: 100) -M <mode>           output mode: text (defalut), mono, csv (separator is ","; data is on stdout; progress on stderr) -k                  keep the credential report
+      -m <maxitems>       specify the maximum number of items to return for long-running requests (default: 100) -M <mode>           output mode: text (default), mono, csv (separator is ,; data is on stdout; progress on stderr) -k                  keep the credential report
       -n                  show check numbers to sort easier (i.e.: 1.01 instead of 1.1)
-      -l                  list all available checks only (does not perform any check) -e                  exclude extras
+      -l                  list all available checks only (does not perform any check) -e                  exclude group extras
+      -b                  do not print Prowler banner
       -h                  this help

 ```